lanl/dsi/docs/examples_dev.rst

 This example details how to structure a JSON file for the DSI Schema Reader to store all table primary key - foreign key relations.

-If we consider a workflow where we read in a complex schema for YAML data and generate an ER Diagram:
+If we consider a workflow where a user reads in a complex schema for YAML data and generates an ER Diagram:

 .. literalinclude:: ../examples/dev_core/schema.py